nvidia-holoscan/meta-tegra-holoscan/README.md

 "
 ```

-If you are unsure what drivers are needed, one method of determining what is
+If you are unsure what drivers are needed, the generic `kernel-modules` package
-needed is to connect the devices to your host development machine and look to
-see which drivers were loaded using `lsmod`.
+can be added to the install list instead to install all of the upstream kernel
+modules.
+This will increase build time and image size, so it is suggested to
+install just the specific kernel modules that are actually needed if possible.

 ##### Enabling Rivermax